NAlexH2/516soundmusic/notebook.md

 Table of contents are generated using a VSCode extension called "Markdown All In One."
 Very useful tool.

+# 11/7/24 2:00PM - Final Project Work
+- Adjust notes to self
+- Added 3 classes to build off of so code is easier to parse
+- Worked on the standing wave version.
+Would like to have a fancy menu to toggle options on, off, or switch between notes.
+Would like to have
+  - Would like to write this menu once and use in both the places where user has a menu to interact with.
+  - Though, I recognize I'll probably have to write two different versions of it.
+- Worked on menu ensuring that flows correctly and has correct prompts.
+- Generated standing wave frequencies, tested each to verify sound is working.
+  - Tested against a tuner on my phone to verify as well.
+Sanity check.
+  - The tuner says things are right, but I am not musical and so I have doubts.
+  - Did a bit of reading and found that adding harmonics can help.
+It did!
+My standing wave of E2 sounds very close to a guitar.
+Now to repeat it for the other notes for better pitch matching.
+  - Had to fight with E4 though.
+That was hard to pitch match because of **frequency aliasing problem between E4 and D3**.
+The tuner I was using was detecting D3 when it was supposed to be E4.
+Adding and tweaking some harmonics based on logic helped out a lot.
+  - Also played each with my guitar and they sound REALLY close too!
+I call this a part of the program a huge success!
+- I tried using curses to create an interactive menu, but I need to do some work outside of this project to better understand how that works.
+So each one will have to be different.
+- Using match/case statements because they are easier to read code wise.
+  - YOU NEED PYTHON 3.10 OR NEWER!!!!!!
+- Overall, this is a good place to stop.
+The Standing wave sounds nice.
+Given enough time, I might make the standing waves sound *more* like a guitar.
+It doesn't seem like it would be that difficult and I previously found a resource that goes over this too.

 # 11/5/24 11:30AM - Starting final project/Laying out plans
 - Made notes to myself in code of what I would like to do.
 Specifically around